Amazon Sponsored Brands: This makes your brand stand out among thousands!

 Fig. 1

-This example clearly illustrates why both Sponsored Brands and Sponsored Products ads work so well: they are hardly distinguishable from organic search results and are even displayed before them.
+This example clearly shows why both Sponsored Brands and Sponsored Products ads work so well: they are hardly distinguishable from the organic search results but are even displayed before them.

-Additionally, Sponsored Brands Ads do not appear everywhere on the Amazon marketplace; they are positioned above, below, or between the organic search results on the search results page.
-When a customer clicks on the ad, they are directed either to the brand’s Amazon Store, to one of its subpages, or to a product detail page.
+In addition, Sponsored Brands Ads do not appear everywhere on the Amazon marketplace, but are located on the search results page above, below, or between the organic search results.
+By clicking on the ad, the customer is directed either to the brand’s Amazon Store, to one of its subpages, or to a product detail page.

 Product Collection vs. Store Spotlight vs. Video Ad: Differences at a Glance

-This table clearly outlines the differences in terms of placement, landing pages, etc., between the various formats:
+This table clearly presents the differences regarding placement, landing pages, etc. between the various formats:

 Product CollectionStore SpotlightVideo

-Customizable?Selection of products and their order, heading, imageSelection of stores and their order, heading, imageOnly within the video
+Customizable?Selection of products and their order, headline, imageSelection of stores and their order, headline, imageOnly within the video

 Product Collection & Store Spotlight

-On Amazon, Sponsored Brands ads in the formats of Product Collection and Store Spotlight differ little from each other.
-The Product Collection promotes up to three specific products, with the selection and order determined by the advertiser.
-In contrast, the Spotlight promotes three stores of a brand, essentially category subpages of the Brand Store.
+On Amazon, Sponsored Brands ads in the formats Product Collection and Store Spotlight differ little from each other.
+The Product Collection promotes up to three specific products, with selection and order determined by the advertiser.
+The Spotlight, on the other hand, promotes three stores of a brand, essentially category subpages of the Brand Store.
 Accordingly, the advertised store serves as the landing page.
-When a customer clicks on the Product Collection, they typically go directly to the product page of the advertised product.
+By clicking on the Product Collection, the customer typically goes directly to the product page of the advertised product.
 However, store pages or even custom landing pages can also be linked here.

-What are the benefits of having your own Brand Store?
+What speaks for having your own Brand Store?

-Brand Stores are essentially the storefronts of the Amazon marketplace.
-Here, brands can present themselves without interference, free from competition.
-Competitors cannot run ads in this space.
-Additionally, Brand Stores offer customers a shopping experience that they cannot find elsewhere on Amazon: exploring brands, browsing a portfolio, and discovering various categories.
+Brand Stores are essentially the windows of the Amazon marketplace.
+Here, brands can present themselves undisturbed, free from competition.
+Because only here is it not possible for competitors to run ads.
+Additionally, Brand Stores offer customers a shopping experience that they cannot get elsewhere on Amazon: exploring brands, browsing a portfolio, and discovering different categories.

 Video Ad

-In contrast, ads in video format behave differently.
-Although these are labeled as Brands ads, they are more akin to a Sponsored Products Ad.
-This is because Amazon Sponsored Brands Video Ads promote a single product using an accompanying video.
+The situation is different with video format ads.
+Although these are labeled as Brands ads, they are more like a Sponsored Products Ad.
+This is because the Amazon Sponsored Brands Video Ads promote a single product using an accompanying video.
 The respective detail page of the product serves as the landing page.

-Yes, there is a difference.
-Not only do Brands ads look different, but advertisers also have more flexibility in their design and can customize the ads by adjusting elements such as the headline, the images used, or the landing page.
+Yes, there is.
+Not only do Brands ads look different, but advertisers are also more flexible in their design and can customize the ads by adjusting, for example, the headline, the images used, or the landing page.
 Unlike Sponsored Products Ads, it is also possible to promote multiple products simultaneously, including through video.

-There are also some differences in the setup and analysis.
+There are also some differences in the placement and analysis.
 Sponsored Products are somewhat the entry point into the Amazon Advertising world, while Sponsored Brands ads are a bit more advanced.
-Therefore, you won’t find an automatic campaign option for the latter.
+Therefore, you will not find an automatic campaign with the latter.

-Additionally, Sponsored Brands have a longer attribution window of 14 days.
-All sales of the same brand that are initiated by an ad are counted – it does not matter whether the sale is processed by the brand owner/advertiser, Amazon, or a third-party seller.
-Therefore, sellers do not need to have the Buy Box on Amazon to run a Sponsored Brands ad for a brand.
+In addition, Sponsored Brands have a longer attribution window of 14 days.
+All sales of the same brand that are initiated by an ad are counted – it does not matter whether the sale is processed by the brand owner/advertiser, by Amazon, or by a third-party seller.
+Therefore, sellers do not need the Buy Box on Amazon to run a Sponsored Brands ad for a brand.

 Fig. 2 | Source: Perpetua.com

 Some aspects of a good campaign apply to all Sponsored Brands types.
-The following best practices should definitely be considered by sellers:
+The following best practices should definitely be observed by sellers:

-• Create an engaging headline that includes a call to action without pressuring the customer.
+• Create an engaging headline that ideally includes a call to action without pressuring the customer.

 • Conduct A/B tests to find the best combination of title, image, and product selection.

-• Utilize high-quality Brand Stores.
-Create or optimize this first if necessary.
+• Use high-quality Brand Stores.
+Create or optimize this if necessary first.

-• When using product detail pages as a landing page: In this case, the selection of keywords should be more specific and accurately describe the advertised product.
+• With product detail pages as a landing page: In this case, the selection of keywords should be more specific and already describe the advertised product well.

-• Generally, it is more worthwhile to promote already well-performing bestsellers rather than pushing weak products.
-Advertised products should possess the Buy Box, even though this is not a requirement, and should generally be competitive (price, reviews, etc.).
-The latter usually follows from the fact that the product has been successful even without advertising.
+• Generally, it is more worthwhile to promote already well-performing bestsellers than to push weak products.
+Advertised products should have the Buy Box, even if this is not a requirement, and be generally competitive (price, reviews, etc.).
+The latter usually results from the fact that the product has been successful even without advertising.

 • Video ads are not an image campaign.
-Keep the video short and concise, show the product within the first few seconds, and remember that videos are typically played without sound (keyword: subtitles).
+Keep the video short and concise, show the product within the first few seconds, and keep in mind that videos are usually played without sound (keyword subtitles).

-• Keep in mind that sales through Amazon are boosted by Sponsored Brands ads, and adjust your inventory accordingly.
-If necessary, pause the ads manually.
+• Keep in mind that sales through Amazon are increased by Sponsored Brands ads and adjust your inventory accordingly.
+Stop the ads manually if necessary.

-Amazon provides all Sponsored Brands Specs in a clear format.
+Amazon provides all Sponsored Brands Specs in a clear manner.
 Ignoring these would be a waste of time and money, as ads that do not meet the specifications will simply be rejected.

-• The advertiser must have a professional seller account and a registered brand on Amazon or the sales rights for that brand.
-The account must be active and positively rated, and it must have a valid payment method.
+• The advertiser must have a professional seller account and a brand registered with Amazon or the sales rights for that brand.
+The account must be active and positively rated, as well as have a valid payment method.

 • Since September 2021, advertisers must have a brand logo.
-This logo must meet certain requirements, such as having a white or transparent background.
+This must meet certain requirements, for example, the background may only be white or transparent.

-• Additionally, a brand must include at least three products.
+• In addition, a brand must include at least three products.

-• Promoted products must not be prohibited and must belong to an available product category.
+• Advertised products must not be prohibited and must belong to an available product category.

 • All addresses in the marketplace country where the ad is displayed must be deliverable.

-What Costs Are Incurred by Sponsored Brands on Amazon?
+What costs do Sponsored Brands incur on Amazon?

-Marketplace sellers can easily navigate to the appropriate section in Seller Central.
-Under the “Advertising” tab, they will find the campaign management area, where a new campaign can be created.
+Marketplace sellers can easily navigate to the corresponding section in Seller Central.
+Under the “Advertising” tab, the campaign management can be found, where a new campaign can be created.
 The campaign name and campaign type must also be set – in this case, Sponsored Brands.

 • They increase brand visibility (Brand Awareness).